 If the temperature is really cold, then mix your drink with hot or warm water to stave off the chilling effect, at least for a while.

-Of course, a café stop on longer rides is even more essential during winter, giving you a chance to have a hot drink and a large slice of cake.
-Make sure you stay warm and don’t cool off too much when you are stopped.
+Of course, a café stop on Zone 2 endurance rides is even more essential during winter, giving you a chance to have a hot drink of coffee for a caffeine boost and a large slice of cake.
+Make sure you stay warm and don't cool off too much when you are stopped.

 We're seeing more and more riders using lights all year round in daylight as a way of highlighting their presence to other road users.
 In winter, this is arguably more important as it can get very gloomy on overcast winter days when the sun is at its weakest.

-Small, light and very bright rechargeable LED lights can be commonly found and won’t break the bank.
+Small, light and very bright rechargeable LED lights can be commonly found and among the best bike lights there are many quality options that won't break the bank.

 Having lights with you at all times also relieves the worry that you will get caught in the dark during shorter days.

 Make sure that your lights are charged (or you have fresh batteries) before every ride.